 To change the boot order:

-- IMPORTANT: For a tablet with a detachable keyboard, connect the keyboard to the keyboard dock before beginning these steps.
+- IMPORTANT: For a tablet with a detachable keyboard, connect the tablet to the keyboard base before beginning these steps.

 - 1. Insert the HP Recovery media.

-- Access the system Startup menu.
+- 2. Access the system Startup menu.

 For computers or tablets with keyboards attached: